Jo Ankier

-Joanna Ankier (5 August 1985) is a former international athlete who held three British National Records and is now a British television personality.
-Ankier is currently a television host for BT Sport Boxing & reporter for Amazon Prime Video on football as well as covering four Olympic Games for ESPN and Olympic Channel News.A champion of sustainability, Jo is also the presenter of the E1 Series electric powerboat racing and occasional presenter of Extreme E Electric RallyCross racing.
+Joanna Ankier is an English former international athlete who held three British National Records and is now a British television personality.
+Ankier is currently a television host for BT Sport Boxing and a reporter for Amazon Prime Video on football as well as covering four Olympic Games for ESPN and Olympic Channel News.
+She is also the presenter of the E1 Series electric powerboat racing, an occasional presenter of Extreme E Electric RallyCross racing and the pit-lane reporter for MotoAmerica Live Plus Superbikes.

 Ankier is a former British steeplechase athlete who competed at the IAAF World Championships in 2005 and held British national records for the 1500, 2000 and 3000 metre steeplechases.
 Ankier is also a host on CBS Sports Serie A programming airing across America on Sundays on CBS and Paramount Plus and the live post-fight reporter and a studio host for BT Sport on their boxing fight nights for the FightNight Live programming.

 Early life and education

 Ankier grew up in north-west London and attended the Henrietta Barnett School.
 She earned her Bachelor of Science degree from the University of Nottingham where she majored in physics with a minor in philosophy.
 Ankier then furthered her post-graduate education at King's College London where she received a sports law diploma.

 Ankier is a skilled pianist and cellist.
-In 2016, she joined Atlanta Braves shortstop Chase Darnaud and father / son duo Clayton and Sebastian Cages to form country rock and roll group, The Chasedarnaud band.
+In 2016, she joined Atlanta Braves shortstop Chase Darnaud and father-son duo Clayton and Sebastian Cages to form a country rock and roll group, The Chasedarnaud band.
 Ankier plays acoustic and electric cello along with keyboard in the group which released their first full album "Seven Ghosts" on September 22, 2016.